 Continued from “Surge of a Merge”

-For the first anniversary of her D-Day that August, Roopa was dead set to be in Tirupati with her lovers.
+For the first anniversary of her D-Day that August, Roopa was dead set to be in Tirupati with her mates.
 However, as she was clueless about keeping her man away from their love triangle, she got reconciled to Sathyam’s ironical presence at her thanksgiving.

 That afternoon, as Sathyam was helping Roopa pack their luggage, Rami Reddy, his department head, sent for him.

-‘Yes sir,’ said Sathyam to Rami Reddy, having cursed him all the way to the Secretariat.
+“Yes sir,” said Sathyam to Rami Reddy, having cursed him all the way to the Secretariat.

-‘Yes, sir,’ said Sathyam helplessly.
+“Yes, sir,” said Sathyam helplessly.

-‘Six sharp at 206, Royal Hotel,’ said Rami Reddy.
+“Six sharp at 206, Royal Hotel, Nampally,” said Rami Reddy.

-When at five in the evening, as the Sathyams and the Raja Raos reached Nampally Station, said Sathyam to Roopa, ‘Let me cancel my ticket.’
+When at five in the evening, as the Sathyams and the Raja Raos reached Nampally Station, said Sathyam to Roopa,

-‘Oh, how people wear moral blinkers, of the well-worn kind,’ she felt, as her thought process had brought her face-to-face with the reality of life.
+‘Oh, how people wear moral blinkers, of the well-worn kind,’ she felt, as her thought-process had brought her face-to-face with the reality of life.
 ‘The irony of it all is that, in spite of censure by the moralists, life tends to evolve in tandem with the ever changing human condition.
 Of course, they all start on the sly only to set the trend in the end.
-Once it comes into vogue, the new pattern becomes the value of the times, picked up by the world as the moral mantra of the era.
+Once it comes into vogue, the new pattern becomes the value system of the time to be picked up by the world as the moral mantra of the era.
 That’s all about the across the board morals, which fail to take into account the individual compulsions in the changing times.
 Thus, it makes sense for one to draw one’s own boundary of ethics, of course, aided by a compass of reason, with the needle of equity that is.’